rhd-gitops-example/deployment-pipelines/Example.md

     description: the specific commit SHA.
   - name: gitrepositoryurl
     description: The git repository url
-  - name: shortsha
-    description: A shortened version of the SHA for the commit to deploy
   - name: fullname
     description: The GitHub repository for this PullRequest.
   resourcetemplates: